phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - Leeds is misspelled as Leads (although it would be in the right place)
 - There is no city named Gerrard
 - Neville is a city in France, but not the UK
-- Bringmeham, UK doesn't exist (although it's placed close to Birmingham)
+- Bringmeham, UK doesn't exist (probably an intentional misspelling of Birmingham)
 - Wales is a country in the UK, not a city (though it's in roughly the right place)
 - The island marked "York (U.K.)" is actually called Guernsey
 - Belfast, UK is listed as "Belslow"